For children aged 3.5 - 4.5 years (in nursery)

-A: Children can be booked in to Dramatots for a week, for £155, or for selected days, for £40.
-In all cases, new children should start with a paid trial day initially, for £40, to see how they like it.
+A: Children can be booked in to Dramatots for a week or for selected days.
+In all cases, new children should start with a paid trial day initially, to see how they like it.
 We hold a place for the rest of the week should they wish to continue - as most children do!

 Q: I need to pick my child up early one day.
 How do I arrange this?

 A: Please collect and complete an Early Collection Form on the morning of early collection, or before, if possible and return it to Jessica Grant, or a member of the Dramarama team.

 Q: My child has nursery friends also attending.
 Can they all be together?

 A: Yes, of course!
 We will always ensure that friends are in the same Dramatots group.
 Please let the office team know the names of other friends also joining us, as we do not automatically know which nurseries and schools the children attend.

 Q: Can I speak to my child's Dramarama teacher about their progress?